FOSDEM/stands-website/README.md

 Upload the video, it will be converted by our system.
 Afterwards, you review and approve the video, which will then be live.

 You can embed the video; the links will be of the form _https://video.fosdem.org/2021/stands/\_chatroom\_name\_\_video1.mp4_.

+You can also edit the "welcome event" on the FOSDEM schedule (fosdem.org) in Pentabarf; search for the _Welcome to the stand <your project>_ event and edit the short and full abstract on the _Abstract_ tab.

 ## Technical details